Sawangg/blog/README.md

 - OAuth authentification
 - Edge network compatible
 - Lighthouse 100% on all metrics
-- A+ on security with headers, Strict CSP & security.txt
+- A+ on security with headers, strict CSP & security.txt
 - SEO optimization with robots.txt & sitemap

 ### Tech stack